lshug/first-order-model-tf/README.md

 **Can the code be significantly optimized further?**

-On CPU, probably not.
 TensorBoard profiler and TF Lite benchmarking tool both show that almost all of the inference time is spent on conv2d ops for both generator and detector, and the time spent on process_kp_driving is already very short.
 If you do have any ideas, pull request away!
 Out of code, all the usual post-training tf lite optimizations can be added to reduce .tflite sizes and to speed up inference.
 Refer to [TF Lite optimization guide](https://www.tensorflow.org/lite/performance/model_optimization) and to [tensorflow-model-optimization documentation's weight clustering guide](https://www.tensorflow.org/model_optimization/guide/clustering/clustering_example).

-On GPU, some parts (GridSample and BilinearInterpolate) seem to be driving the utilization down, which makes the model perform worse than original on low batch sizes.
-Finding the bottlenecks and replacing them with ops that parallelize better could lead to some gains in performance.

 **Could I make a single keras model that receives source image and driving video and outputs the predicted video?**